Real-Time Dam Levels

 Agricultural & Economic Significance

 Beyond standard municipal supply, Lake Lonsdale is a vital asset for the regional agricultural economy in Victoria.
-Irrigation allocations are directly tied to these storage metrics.
+Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context

 Ecologically, the reservoir and its immediate wetlands serve as a crucial habitat for native Australian wildlife.
 When capacity allows, Lake Lonsdale becomes a hub for regional tourism and water sports.
-However, environmental flow releases must be carefully balanced to protect downstream river health.
+Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact